History of terrorism: United States

 Prior to the American Civil War, abolitionist John Brown (1800–1859) advocated and practiced armed opposition to slavery, launching several attacks between 1856 and 1859, his most famous attack was launched against the armory at Harpers Ferry in 1859.
 Local forces soon recaptured the fort and Brown was tried and executed for treason.
 A biographer of Brown has written that Brown's purpose was "to force the nation into a new political pattern by creating terror."
 In 2009, the 150th anniversary of Brown's death, prominent news publications debated over whether or not Brown should be considered a terrorist.

 Massacre of the pro-Union inhabitants of Lawrence, Kansas by Quantrill's Raiders on August 21, 1863.

 During the Civil War, pro-Confederate Bushwhackers and pro-Union Jayhawkers in Missouri and Kansas respectively engaged in cross border raids, committed acts of violence against civilians and soldiers, stole goods and burned down farms.
 The most infamous event occurred in Lawrence, Kansas on August 21, 1863, when Quantrill's Raiders led by William Quantrill ransacked the town and murdered about 190 civilians because of the town's anti-slavery sentiment.

 On December 7, 1863, pro-Confederate British subjects from the Maritime Provinces hijacked the American steamer Chesapeake off the coast of Cape Cod, Massachusetts, killing a crew member and wounding three others in the ensuing gunfight.
-The intent of this hijacking was to use the ship as a blockade runner for the Confederacy under belief that they had an official Confederate letter of marque.
+The intent of this hijacking was to use the ship as a blockade runner for the Confederacy under the belief that they had an official Confederate letter of marque.
 The perpetrators had planned to re-coal at Saint John, New Brunswick, and head south to Wilmington, North Carolina.
 Instead, the captors had difficulties at Saint John; so they sailed further east and re-coaled in Halifax, Nova Scotia.
 U.S. forces responded to the attack by trying to arrest the captors in Nova Scotian waters.
 All of the Chesapeake hijackers were able to escape extradition through the assistance of William Johnston Almon, a prominent Nova Scotian and Confederate sympathizer.

-On October 19, 1864, Confederate agents operating from Canada raided the border town of St. Albans, Vermont, robbing $208,000 from three banks, holding hostages, killing a civilian and wounding two others, attempting to burn the entire town with Greek fire, then escaping back to Canada.
+On October 19, 1864, Confederate agents operating from Canada raided the border town of St. Albans, Vermont, robbed $208,000 from three banks, holding hostages, killing a civilian and wounding two others, attempting to burn the entire town with Greek fire, then escaping back to Canada.
 The raiders were then arrested by British authorities under an extradition request from the U.S. government, but were later freed by a Canadian court on the grounds that they were considered combatants rather than criminals.